illwieckz/chaton-mignon/README.md

 About
 -----

 This code is a proof of concept I made years ago (when common Linux desktops were able to run _[Desktop Entries](http://standards.freedesktop.org/desktop-entry-spec/latest/)_ without requiring execution bit).
 The first iteration was around 2007.
 I added afterward a convenient way to embed the malicious desktop file inside a tar archive that keeps the execution bit, so the user who downloads the file can run it right after extraction.
-The _"Chaton Mignon"_ name means _"Cute Cat"_, and was taken as an example of widely recognized appealing content an user wants to display.
+The _"Chaton Mignon"_ name means _"Cute Kitten"_, and was taken as an example of widely recognized appealing content an user wants to see.

 So this is how it works: